KakushaVenecia/IP-one/README.md

 + [Authors Info](#author-Info)

 ## Description
-<p>This is a website that shows my portfolio/resume.It contains all my background information, some sample projects that I have worked on and the experience gained.</p>
+<p>This is a website that shows my portfolio/resume.
+It contains all my background information, some sample projects I have worked on and the experience gained.</p>

 ## Technology Used